thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 <div class="instruction-content" markdown="1">

-We've set up a complex hierarchy, explore a bit, add some key/value pairs, and see if you can get a sense of how Hiera behaves.
+We've set up a complex hierarchy in the production code environment on your agent node, explore a bit, add some key/value pairs, and see if you can get a sense of how Hiera behaves.
 What happens if you use a hostname that doesn't have a corresponding YAML file?
 How about an app tier that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
 Hierarchies of more than a few levels are unusual in practice, so don't add complexity if you don't need